For the time is coming when people will not have patience for sound teaching, . 2 Timothy 4v3

 "Be patient, then, brothers, until the Lord's coming.
 See how the farmer waits for the land to yield its valuable crop and how patient he is for the autumn and spring rains."

 Always read verses in context!
 In these verses, the rains are used as illustrations rather than as promises of any sequence of events.

-In the context of revelation through the seasonal feasts of the LORD, the latter rains finish around Passover, while the early rains start after Sukkot, and it is Sukkot which speaks of end times and ingathering.
+In the context of revelation through the seasonal feasts of the LORD, the latter rains finish around Passover, while the early rains start after Sukkot, and it is Sukkot that speaks of end times and ingathering.
 Context does not support the idea of latter rains before the last ingathering.
 Surely the "pour out my Spirit" refers to the process that started at Pentecost.

 Revelation 19 v6-8, "Hallelujah!
 For our Lord God Almighty reigns.
 Let us rejoice and be glad and give him glory!
 For the wedding of the Lamb has come, and his bride has made herself ready.
 Fine linen, bright and clean, was given her to wear."
 (Fine linen stands for the righteous acts of the saints.)"

 Ephesians 5v23, "Husbands, love your wives, just as Christ loved the church and gave himself up for her to make her holy, cleansing her by the washing with water through the word, and to present her to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless."